asphodelian/DSS-Spring-2024/Work Log.md

 	- Best subset selection (forgot to save & commit, will apear in May 7)
 - Did try with insufficient weight removed
 	- didn't work

+## May 7
+- Began slides presentation prep
+	- slides template chosen from SlidesCarnival
+	- starting with the basics of the dataset